-State Auditor records – Civil War pensions is probably the most valuable series in this record group because it contains two groups of pension applications made by Civil War veterans and/or their widows in 1885 and 1901.
-The names of these veterans are on MARS.
-There are also hard copy indices of all the men or their widows who received pensions under both laws.
+- State Auditor Civil War Confederate pensions (1885-1973) contain two groups of pension applications made by Civil War veterans and/or their widows in 1885 and 1901.
+The names of these veterans are on MARS and the 1901 pensions are available online.

 The Archives has some of the microfilmed federal records because they are invaluable to genealogists.
 They include the federal census records for 1790-1930 and all are indexed either in hard copy or microfilm.
 The Archives also has the military service records of soldiers, marines, and sailors that served in the Confederacy and a few records of the Revolution.